vuola/UH_NumericalMethods/README.md

 ## Submission folder structure in tar archive

   - [answers](answers) - Folder contains pen & paper results, essential C++ code, test results and plots.
-  - [bin](bin) - For running executables, move to this folder and evoke a help text by `./<program> -h`
+  - [bin](bin) - For running executables, complete section `Mathematical libraries` below, move to this folder and evoke a help text by
+    `./<program> -h`
   - [python](python) - Folder holds compiled python libraries
-  - [scripts](scripts) - For running python scripts: Complete section `Python environment` below, then move to this folder and evoke code by
+  - [scripts](scripts) - For running python scripts complete sections `Mathematical libraries` and `Python environment` below, then move to this folder and evoke code by
     `python3 ./<script>.py`

 ## Links to exercise Submittals